UNFPA-UNICEF Global Programme to End Child Marriage

 The UNFPA-UNICEF Global Programme to End Child Marriage promotes the rights of adolescent girls to avert marriage and pregnancy, and enables them to achieve their aspirations through education and alternative pathways.
 The Global Programme supports households in demonstrating positive attitudes, empowers girls to direct their own futures, and strengthens the services that allow them to do so, including sexual and reproductive health and social protection programmes.
 It also addresses the underlying conditions that sustain child marriage, advocating for laws and policies that protect girls' rights while highlighting the importance of using robust data to inform such policies.

-The Global Programme is generously supported by the Governments of Belgium, Canada, Italy, the Netherlands, Norway, and the United Kingdom, the European Union and Zonta International.
+The Global Programme is generously funded by the Governments of Belgium, Canada, Italy, the Netherlands, Norway, the United Kingdom and the United States of America, the European Union through the Spotlight Initiative, and Zonta International.

 The Global Programme achieves results for girls by aligning key players in education, child protection, social protection, social and behaviour change, gender, health and other sectors.
 The Programme builds the capacities of Governments and non-government organizations while engaging with communities and partners for more harmonized action and accountability.

-Learn more by connecting with us on Twitter, or by signing up for the Global Programme newsletter.
+Learn more by connecting with us on X, or by signing up for the Global Programme newsletter.

 Resources